harmonydata/hackathon/README.md

 # Installing Harmony

-You can use Windows, Linux or Mac
+You can use Windows, Linux or Mac.
+We have made some videos to help you install Python and Harmony:

 🎬[Video for Windows](https://www.youtube.com/watch?v=Okk8tUMDr6g) · 🎬 [Video for Linux/Mac](https://www.youtube.com/watch?v=enWh0-4I0Sg)

-* Clone the repository
+Here are the steps to get started:

+* First clone the repository from Git.
+If you're not familiar with Git and Github, we recommend you watch a tutorial on Git first (example: https://www.youtube.com/watch?v=USjZcfj8yxE)
 * Install Python 3.11
 * Install Pycharm
 * Install Jupyter Notebooks
 * Run the [example Colab notebook](https://colab.research.google.com/github/harmonydata/harmony/blob/main/Harmony_example_walkthrough.ipynb)

 * We recommend Anaconda and Jupyter Notebook
-* Then you can do `pip install harmonydata`
+* Then you can do `pip install harmonydata` to install Harmony once Python has been installed.

 # Pushes and commits

+We try to keep our code clean and consistent.
+If one person uses spaces and another uses tabs, it's hard to manage it and keep track of code changes.
+Please follow the general principles for consistency.

+When developing and pushing changes,

 * Please use PEP-8 Linter
-* Please run unit tests before pushing
+* Please run unit tests before pushing.
+We use test driven development.
+That means that every commit gets tested automatically by Github and will get a green tick or red cross if the tests pass or fail.
 * Check your PR hasn’t got any extra files made by your IDE that shouldn’t be committed, such as .vscode

 # At the end of the hackathon